You'll Make Me

 “Aren’t they all?
 It’s a double delight for me to see them adapting themselves no matter where they are.
 It’s like that never changes,”

 Forrester shared his thought as Anon stared at him blankly, trying to figure out if he agreed.
-To him, mamono were a thing he could barely even grasp.
+To him, monstergirls were a thing he could barely even grasp.
 They could share the same world, but what was there to be done about it?
 He did not know.
 There was no place for him to say, no reason for it to mean anything to him, that was his conclusion.

 A few weeks before, Anon had managed to push everything in the way to the corners of his office, revealing the fact that it was fairly spacious for a single person to have.
 That had been the initial reason why it was so often used alternatively as a storage room, and it had crossed Kassandra’s mind that had been the case, which to her was a shame.